Not every wall needs wood paneling, but we have to admit, the best way to bring character to your interior is by wood

-- Paint the panelling.
+- Paint the paneling.
 The wood paneling has been fitted and with holes and gaps have been filled.
 Before painting, make sure the surface is well cleaned and there is no dust.
 Paint with a soft brush, the more details there are on the panels, the smaller brush you need.
 After it dries, add a second coat.

 How to Maintain Wood Panel Walls